raganwald/braythwayt.com/_posts/homoiconic-reposts/2004-07-23-the-emperors-old-clothes.md

 ---
-title: "The Emeperor's Old Clothes, by C.A.R.
+title: "The Emperor's Old Clothes, by C.A.R.
 Hoare"
 layout: default
 categories: homoiconic
 ---